setaman/vue-ellipse-progress-docs/guide/options/legendFormatter.md

 </template>
 </LegendFormatterBasic>

 The formatting function can return HTML as a string to customize the styles of the rendered circle legend.
-You can add more elements, images and pretty much anything here
+You can add more elements, images, and pretty much anything here:

 <LegendFormatterHtml class="mb-10">
 <template #code>